drogers98/HeadlessDrupalDemo/README.md

 EBS Headless Drupal Demo
 ========

 Drupal 7 "Headless" Build.
 Meant as a demo starting point.
 Currently points to sandbox Pantheon install set up for this demo.
 This is meant to correspond with the presentation by Dan Rogers @ DrupalCamp Baltimore, 2014.
-The concept is creating a web or native app utilizing industry standard .js libraries, and connecting to the backend of a new or existing D7 site via services.
+The concept is creating a web or native app utilizing industry standard .js libraries, and connecting to the backend of a new or existing D7 site simply via services.

 You can view our demo D7 Install here: http://dev-headlessdrupal.pantheon.io